doro-Wang/amazon-data-acquisition-feasibility/README.md

 # amazon-data-acquisition-feasibility
 Evaluating Amazon as a recurring source for structured product and review data acquisition.

 ## Objective
-The goal is to determine:
+The goal of this feasibility assessment is to evaluate whether Amazon can serve as a reliable recurring data source.

+The assessment evaluates:

-- what information can be collected from Amazon product pages
+- what product and review fields are accessible
-- whether the data is accessible consistently
+- whether review data can be collected consistently
-- whether customer reviews can be collected at meaningful scale
+- whether review pagination and extraction scale reliably
+- what limitations affect automated recurring collection
-- whether Amazon is suitable for a recurring ingestion pipeline
+- whether Amazon is suitable for downstream analytical pipelines

 ## Tested Categories